 Here you can see the board and the reference footprint for a front tire.

 You always need to completely support the entire footprint.
 Both in length and width.
 These pictures show what NOT TO DO.

 Be sure the support is wide enough for both duals.

-If you haven't read my series on Tire Covers simply check "Tire Covers" on the label list to the right.
+If you haven't read my series on Tire Covers simply check "Tire Covers" on the label list to the left.

 A little bit of preventive care can help avoid future problems and extend the life of your tires.

-PS Don't forget that even when parked you should check the air pressure once a month.
-If I hadn't checked the air in the tire with the leaking valve it probably would have been flat by next spring and might even have been damaged and unsutable for highway use.
+P.S.
+Don't forget that even when parked you should check the air pressure once a month.
+If I hadn't checked the air in the tire with the leaking valve it probably would have been flat by next spring and might even have been damaged and unsuitable for highway use.